mcharafeddinedev/mcharafeddinedev.github.io/mylib.md

 [Pursuits](activedev.md)  --  [My Projects](projects.md)  --   [Work History](work-history.md)  --  [Back to Home](index.md)

-# In My Library

-## Resources (Textbooks)
-  - **Unreal Engine 5 Game Development with C++ Scripting** - 1st Edition / Zhenyu George Li
-  - **Blueprints Visual Scripting for Unreal Engine 5** - 3rd Edition / Marcus Romero & Brenden Sewell
-  - **Multiplayer Game Development with Unreal Engine 5** - 1st Edition / Marco Secchi
-  - **Game Programming Patterns** - Robert Nystrom
-  - **C# & C++: 5 Books In 1** / Mark Reed
-  - **The Art of Game Design** - 3rd Edition / Jesse Schell
-  - **An Architectural Approach to Level Design** - 2nd Edition / Christopher W. Totten
-  - **Reimagining Characters with Unreal Engine's MetaHuman Creator** / Brian Rossney

-## Other Books
-  - **The Secret Science of Games** / John Hopson
-  - **Playing the Middle Ages** / Robert Houghton
-  - **Game Feel** / Steve Swink
-  - **The Secret Teachings of All Ages** / Manly P. Hall
-  - **The Lord of the Rings** / J.R.R.
-Tolkien
-  - **Unfinished Tales** / J.R.R.
-Tolkien, edited by Christopher Tolkien
-  - **Beren and Lúthien** / J.R.R.
-Tolkien, edited by Christopher Tolkien
-  - **On Fairy-stories** / J.R.R.
-Tolkien, edited by Verlyn Flieger & Douglas Anderson
-  - **Fighting Techniques of the Medieval World** / Matthew Bennett, Jim Bradbury, et al.
-  - **Le Morte d'Arthur** / Sir Thomas Malory
-  - **The Book of the Sword** / Sir Richard F. Burton
-  - **Warriors of God** / James Reston Jr.
-  - **Phoenicians: Lebanon's Epic Heritage** / Sanford Holst
-  - **Tyre, Byblos, and Sidon** / Charles River Editors
-  - **Starship Troopers** / Robert A. Heinlein
-  - **The Greatest Short Stories of Leo Tolstoy** / Leo Tolstoy
-  - **The Art of War** / Sun Tzu
-  - **Meditations** / Marcus Aurelius

 # Games That Shaped Me

 Video games have been the most impactful form of media in my life.
 While I loved books as a kid, the moment I discovered how expansive and immersive games could be (~20 years ago), I was hooked.
 A great game doesn’t just tell a story — it builds a living, interactive world filled with choices, challenges, and meaning.

 Many of the titles below introduced me to fantasy, historical themes, scientific ideas, and philosophical questions.
 Many of them were just fun!
-Some of them helped me through common life struggles, gave me common ground to form friendships, and shaped my outlook on life.
-More than anything, they inspired me to pursue game development — to create the kinds of games with dynamic storytelling that had such a profound impact on me growing up, and to provide that experience for someone else.
+Some of them may have even helped me through common life struggles as a kid, gave me common ground to form friendships at school, and shaped my perspectives on life.
+More than anything, they've inspired me to pursue game development — to create the kinds of games with dynamic storytelling that had such a profound impact on me growing up, and to provide that experience for someone else.

 This list contains just some of those games that I grew up with, played through different generations, and that I may even revisit from time to time.
+Not limited to just this list of course, because this is just everything I could think of, or that I had hard copies of from forever ago.

 ---